-At High Point University the advising process consist of two parties working diligently and collectively together – the ADVISOR and the ADVISEE.
+At High Point University the advising process consists of two parties working diligently and collectively together – the ADVISOR and the ADVISEE.
 Each party has responsibilities and obligations to perform in this joint process.

 ADVISOR: A faculty member who facilitates University communication, coordinates learning experiences through academic course (semester schedules) and career planning, evaluates academic progress, and refers students to other campus resources.